-- When a PWG Candidate Standard has passed Last Call, demonstrated interoperability and acquired Formal - 413 Approval, it is promoted to the final status of a PWG Standard.
-At this point, "STD" replaces the prefix "CS" in the - 414 IEEE-ISTO standard number and "PWG" is replaced by "IEEE-ISTO", resulting in a number such as "IEEE-ISTO - 415 STD 5105.2".
+- When a PWG Candidate Standard has passed Last Call, demonstrated interoperability and acquired Formal - Approval, it is promoted to the final status of a PWG Standard.
+At this point, "STD" replaces the prefix "CS" in the - 409 IEEE-ISTO standard number and "PWG" is replaced by "IEEE-ISTO", resulting in a number such as "IEEE-ISTO - 410 STD 5105.2".

-4.8 Extensions to standards
+411 4.8 Extensions to standards

-- When a document has reached the PWG Candidate Standard or PWG Standard status, documents can be written - 418 that are extensions to that standard.
-Such extension documents start immediately at Working Draft status and then - 419 follow all rules above for progression to Candidate Standard and Standard.
-Note that the extension to a Candidate - 420 Standard cannot progress to Standard before the Candidate Standard it is extending has progressed to Standard. - 422 It is also possible that the PWG will decide to formalize PWG extensions for any (IETF, IEEE, or other printing - 423 industry) external standard (e.g. RFC2911).
-As above, such extension documents start immediately at Working Draft - status and then follow all rules in earlier sections above for progression to Candidate Standard and Standard.
+- When a document has reached the PWG Candidate Standard or PWG Standard status, documents can be written - 413 that are extensions to that standard.
+Such extension documents start immediately at Working Draft status and then - 414 follow all rules above for progression to Candidate Standard and Standard.
+Note that the extension to a Candidate - Standard cannot progress to Standard before the Candidate Standard it is extending has progressed to Standard.

+- 417 It is also possible that the PWG will decide to formalize PWG extensions for any (IETF, IEEE, or other printing - 418 industry) external standard (e.g. RFC2911).
+As above, such extension documents start immediately at Working Draft - 419 status and then follow all rules in earlier sections above for progression to Candidate Standard and Standard.

-4.9 Best Practices
+420 4.9 Best Practices

-- 426 Best Practice documents, while not normative, are often heavily referenced during implementation.
-Because we want - 427 Best Practice to be reliable and accurate we treat these as formal Working Group documents that under go naming, - 428 Last Call and Formal Approval just like a Working Draft.
+- 421 Best Practice documents reflect policy and advice from the PWG.
+Such documents, while not normative, are often - 422 referenced for clarification of PWG and related standards.
+Because we want Best Practice to be reliable and - 423 accurate, we treat these as formal Working Group documents that undergo naming, Last Call and Formal Approval - 424 just like a Working Draft.

-Informal supporting PWG documents
+5 Informal supporting PWG documents

-430 The following are considered informal, working documents that contribute to the development or clarification of a 431 PWG Standard.
+The following are considered informal, working documents that contribute to the development or clarification of a PWG Standard.
 As such, these documents require no Formal Approval process.

-White Papers, Technical Briefs and other non-normative documents
+5.1 White Papers, Technical Briefs and other non-normative documents

-433 During the standards process, PWG members are encouraged to document their proposals for various elements of a 434 standard in a White Paper or Technical Brief.
-These documents provide an informal means of communicating 435 technical proposals among PWG members.
-It is strongly recommended that any topicopen for discussion on the 436 PWG agenda have supporting documentation made available for review at least one week prior to the meeting 437 where the paper is to be discussed.
-White Papers are particularly useful when two or more approaches to a 438 standard exist and need to be debated.
-White Papers may be updated to reflect group consensus or individual 439 positions on a particular topic.
-Since a white paper represents current thought and individual contribution, they do 440 not require any form of approval and have no formal status.
-White Papers, Technical Briefs and other documents, 441 such as Best Practices, Hints, Tips, Developer's Guides and FAQ, are subject to change or withdrawal at any time.
-442 These documents should be posted to the PWG FTP site and announced on the working group mailing list prior to 443 discussion at a PWG meeting.
-Discussion will be most fruitful when people have taken adequate time to review the 444 papers prior to the meeting.
+429 During the standards process, PWG members are encouraged to document proposals, clarifications or otherwise

+- useful documents such as machine generated MIB fragments and XML schema as a White Paper or Technical Brief. - These documents provide an informal means of communicating technical proposals among PWG members.
+It is - 432 strongly recommended that any topic open for discussion on the PWG agenda have supporting documentation made - 433 available for review at least one week prior to the meeting where the paper is to be discussed.
+Technical Briefs are - particularly useful when two or more approaches to a standard exist and need to be debated.
+White Papers and - 435 Technical Briefs (treated the same) may be updated to reflect group consensus or individual positions on a particular - 436 topic.
+Since a White Paper represents current thought and individual contribution, they do not require any form of - 437 approval and have no formal status.
+White Papers, Technical Briefs and other documents, such as FAQ, are subject - 438 to change or withdrawal at any time.
+These documents should be posted to the PWG FTP site and announced on the - working group mailing list prior to discussion at a PWG meeting.
+Discussion will be most fruitful when people have - taken adequate time to review the papers prior to the meeting.

-Modifications to process 6
+6 Modifications to process

-To handle exceptional cases, the Steering Committee may decide that some or all of the steps in the standards 448 process may be shortened or eliminated.
+- 443 To handle exceptional cases, the Steering Committee may decide that some or all of the steps in the standards - process may be shortened or eliminated.
+Need to describe how

-Publication of PWG documents 7
+7 Publication of PWG documents